PBC48/ECE-3400-Fall-2018/docs/lab4.md

 ```

 #### Color Bar
-To get the color bar to display, we must set the appropriate registers in the Camera.
+To display the color bar, we must set the appropriate registers in the Camera.
 The main registers involved are COM 7 and COM 17 for color bar enable and color bar DSP enable.
 With the downsampler above, we are able to decode the bytes coming from the camera and display the color bar onto the VGA screen.
 The downsampler takes in input from the camera.
 <figure>
     <img src="https://raw.githubusercontent.com/PBC48/ECE-3400-Fall-2018/master/docs/images/lab04/IMG_1163.jpg" width="600"/>
     <font size="2">